jepsen-io/jepsen/doc/lxc-f36.md

 If you get some problems as "write failed or similars", check again sshd, you got some wrong...

-And check that you can SSH to the nodes
+And check that you can SSH to the nodes:

 fedora 36 needs,